btakahashi-90/HeroSeigeRelicPlanner/README.md

 [postgreSQL 14.2](https://www.postgresql.org/)

 The settings.py file for the Django project is NOT included, you will want to set-up your own database if you want to test this project.

+PNG/IMAGE/ICON Files are not included.
+Make your own and put them in hsrp/builder/static/builder/images (or don't, up to you).
+Names are stored "in" the Relic DB Model.